Department of Chemistry, VNIT

 11Debate and literary societyvNITprofessor-in-Charge2003-2005

-13Board of Studies, Chemistry, YCCEYCCE, NagpurExternal Expert2021 onwards
+13Board of Studies, Chemistry, YCCEYCCE, NagpurExternal Expert2021 -2024

 14Board of Studies, ChemistrySamrat Ashok Technological Institute, VidishaExternal Expert2022 Onwards